 The recommendations focus on how Council can increase the practical capacity of its sportsground network to provide for future population growth, which isn’t possible at all sportsground sites.
 For example, some sites can’t increase in field size, already have good surface with drainage and irrigation and floodlights.

 This doesn’t mean the sportsground is less important to the sportsground network or that it won’t be upgraded in the future just that Council will refer to its asset management plans for when its infrastructure requires renewal or replacement.

-The draft SSAP recommend synthetics fields, aren’t there concerns about their impact on the environment and their temperature?
+The SSAP considers synthetics fields, aren’t there concerns about their impact on the environment and their temperature?

 Each proposed project will still need to go through the required business case process for approval in which community engagement and consultation will form part of.

 The SSAP will incorporate an action plan to address focus areas which outline short, medium and long term priorities to guide the development of the City’s sportsground network over the next 20-years.